 - A Highest honor

 - B Honors

 - C Satisfactory

 - D Minimal passing grade

 - F Failure to meet course objectives

 - P Satisfactory completion of an ungraded course.
 No quality points for computation of grade point average (GPA) are assigned, but credit hours are applicable toward graduation requirements.

 - AF Administrative Failure Dropped from a course for reasons other than grade performance, such as not meeting course attendance requirements.
 The quality point value of this grade is zero points or the same as an F grade and will be computed as such in the student's GPA.

-- W Withdrawal Withdrawal from a course after add/drop (Check the "Course Deadlines for Add/Drop, Refund and Withdraw" table in MyEMCC (Current Student) for official dates) to the midpoint (65 percent of the length of the course) for reasons of health or other extenuating circumstances.
+- W Withdrawal Withdrawal from a course after add/drop to the midpoint (65 percent of the length of the course) for reasons of health or other extenuating circumstances.
 No value assigned, nor is it used in computing the GPA.

-- I Incomplete All course work is expected to be completed by the end of the semester.
-In exceptional circumstances with faculty approval, students may be given an "I" (incomplete) grade if they fail to complete their coursework on time.
+- I Incomplete In exceptional circumstances with faculty approval, students may be given an "I" (incomplete) grade if they fail to complete their coursework on time.
 It is the responsibility of the student to contact a faculty member when requesting a grade of incomplete.
 The faculty member will specify what work remains to be completed along with a deadline date and grade to be assigned if the coursework is not completed.
 If the course is not completed within the designated timeframe, the grade recorded by the instructor on the "Incomplete Grade Form" will be assigned to the student.
 All incomplete grades must be approved by the department chairperson and copies of the outstanding course requirements will be forwarded to the Vice President of Academic and Student Services.

-- NG No grade at this time